-At Oregon State University, the College of Agricultural Sciences (CAS) uses several formal and informal avenues to solicit stakeholder input on programs conducted and changes in program direction.
-Formal bodies meet fairly regularly to aid in the direction and guidance of our programs.
-These include:
+At Oregon, the College of Agricultural Sciences (CAS) uses several formal and informal avenues to solicit stakeholder input on programs conducted and changes in program direction.
+Formal bodies convened by the college, departmental or branch stations meet fairly regularly to aid in the direction and guidance of our programs.
+State University